Logging

 Logging for SlashDB and the WSGI server is configured in the

-INI file located in
+SlashDB INI file located at

 /etc/slashdb/slashdb.ini